 9. Acknowledge your Team.
 Your audience expects you to be an expert.
 Someone with considerable knowledge or talent for the subject.
 But it’s unlikely that you alone can meet all their needs.
 So, when that’s the case, remember to acknowledge the roles played by the rest of your team: product development, procurement, construction, installation, service and so on.
 This recycled speech by Michael Gove makes this case perfectly.

 This shouldn’t sound like a Christmas list.
 And nor should it take you much time.
 But it should be sincere.

 10. Finally, Go Public.
 Most presentations never see the light of day after you’ve given your presentation.
 Yes, the conference organiser might have asked for a copy of your slides that are now in the take-home folders of each conference delegate.
 But we all know they won’t look at them again!
 So, could your slide deck appear on your web site?
 Perhaps as a flash file or a .pdf document.
-Could you promote it on slideshare?
-Many businesses do just that as a key part of their marketing.
+Or, could you promote it on slideshare?
+Because many businesses do just that as a key part of their marketing.

 So, ten presenters best secrets behind the most successful presenters.
 You can replicate them as well.